- Hoxsey herbs

-- Cascara, one of the ingredients in the herbal tonic, is a laxative and can cause abdominal pain, cramping, diarrhea, discoloration of urine, fluid and electrolyte imbalance, osteomalacia (softening of the bones), steatorrhea (fat in the feces), vitamin and mineral deficiencies, and vomiting.
+- Cascara, one of the ingredients in the herbal tonic, is a laxative and can cause abdominal pain, cramping, diarrhea, discoloration of urine, fluid and electrolyte imbalance, softening of the bones, fat in the feces, vitamin and mineral deficiencies, and vomiting.

-- Licorice, one of the ingredients in the herbal tonic, can cause interact with the body’s hormones and lead to imbalances in water, sodium, and potassium retention.
-High blood pressure, fatigue, muscle pain, cardiac arrhythmias, hypokalemia (low levels of potassium in the blood), and decreased libido can result.
+- Licorice, one of the ingredients in the herbal tonic, can interact with the body’s hormones and lead to imbalances in water, sodium, and potassium retention.
+High blood pressure, fatigue, muscle pain, irregular heartbeat, low blood levels of potassium, and decreased libido can result.

 - Pokeweed, one of the ingredients in the herbal tonic, causes nausea, vomiting, diarrhea, and abdominal cramps.
 Ingestion has been associated with illnesses requiring hospitalization, and has caused deaths in children.